apache/geode/geode-docs/CONTRIBUTE.md

 ### Working with Images and Graphics

-Image files in .gif or .png format are in the `images` directory in the Project Geode docs repo.
-Images in .svg format are in the `images_svg` directory.
+Image files in .gif or .png format are in the `docs/images` directory in the Project Geode docs repo.
+Images in .svg format are in the `docs/images_svg` directory.

 Most of the Project Geode image files have been converted to the open source SVG format.
 You can insert SVG images directly into an XML topic and modify images using a SVG editor.